polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ```

 - `attempt_index`: attempt index used to generate the associated ticket_id.
-- `erased_pub`: Ed25519 ephemeral public key which is invalidated as soon as the
+- `erased_pub`: Ed25519 ephemeral public key which gets erased as soon as the
   ticket is claimed.
-- `revealed_pub`: Ed25519 ephemeral public key which is enabled as soon as the
+- `revealed_pub`: Ed25519 ephemeral public key which gets exposed as soon as the
   ticket is claimed.

 The process of generating an erased key pair is intentionally left undefined,